 Visiting Professor/Practitioner Program

 As part of our project on studying the use and potential of human rights law and discourse to address economic inequality and its structural causes, the Rapoport Center invites affiliated faculty to submit applications for scholars or practitioners critically engaged with these issues to spend 1-2 weeks in residence at UT as a Visiting Professor/Practitioner (VPP).
 Ideally, affiliates will apply to bring individuals with whom they and their students would like to have interaction or collaboration.
-For Spring and Fall 2018, we hope to encourage a particular focus on labor and the future of work.

 Fall 2017: Elizabeth Doud, "Scenes from the Mermaid Tear Factory: Policy and Performance in the Age of Climate Change"